'The obvious move': Why Rhinos academy product Jack Mallinson has opted to join Hunslet

 Hunslet have signed Leeds Rhinos academy scrum-half Jack Mallinson on a one-year deal.

+But Parksiders prop Harry Kidd has moved up to the Betfred Championship with Dewsbury Rams.

-The Leeds Beckett University student played for Stanningley and East Leeds before joining Rhinos and has rugby union experience with Wharfedale.
+Mallinson, a Leeds Beckett University student, played for Stanningley and East Leeds before joining Rhinos and has rugby union experience with Wharfedale.

 “It was the obvious move when things didn’t quite progress for me at Headingley and I’ve been impressed by what I’ve seen,” the Harrogate-based youngster - who will turn 20 this month - said.